captionpoint/captionpoint-plays/!archives/PASSION.md

 ## GIORGIO:
 How could you?
-How dare you follow me?!
+How dare you follow me?

 ---